Join millions of Canadians who have already trusted Loans Canada

 Can You Use Your Gift Money As A Down Payment?

 Money that you receive as a gift can count as a down payment for a home you want to purchase.
-However, many mortgage lenders will only accept gift payments as a down payment if it was gifted by an immediate family member such as a parent, grandparent, or sibling.
-The reasons are, the lender wants to ensure that the gift money you receive is not a loan and that you don’t have to repay it.
+However, many mortgage lenders will only accept monetary gifts as a down payment if it was gifted by an immediate family member such as a parent, grandparent, or sibling.

-Depending on the mortgage lender, they may require you to provide a mortgage gift letter to prove that the funds are, in fact, a gift.
-This distinction is important to lenders because if the gift money is a loan you must repay, it can impact your debt-to-income ratio and your ability to handle the mortgage payments.
+This is because the lender wants to ensure that the gift money you receive is not a loan and that you don’t have to repay it.
+This distinction is important to lenders because if the gift money is a loan you must repay, it can negatively impact your debt-to-income ratio and your ability to handle the mortgage payments.

 What Is A Mortgage Gift Letter?